Inxo/go-calendar-todo/README.md

 - Navigation: Use the left and right arrow keys to navigate to the previous or next month on the calendar.
 - Event List: The application fetches and displays events for the selected date in the right panel.
 - Add/Manage Events: The user can manage events through the SQLite database.
 Events can be added, edited, or deleted for specific dates.

+## Note:

+This application is designed for the terminal/console environment.
+It allows users to view and manage events efficiently from the command line, making it suitable for simple personal or task management purposes.